Planning

 If you don’t wish to visit Paris, check the list of French International Airports; perhaps you can find flights to an airport closer to your final destination.

-Lately, we are using Omio to book our flights.
+Lately, I have been using Omio to book my flights.
 Omio is very easy to use and has different filters – time, number of scales, departure time – so the research and booking process is straightforward.

 Train Tickets to France